 For Ukrainians, his victory will prove especially consequential.

 Trump’s “America first” policy resonated with large swathes of the US electorate who complain that billions of dollars spent on a faraway European war could be better spent at home.
-Now, will find out what Trump’s vague promise to end the war in Ukraine “on day one” actually entails.
+Now, we will find out what Trump’s vague promise to end the war in Ukraine “on day one” actually entails.
 And if it really will mean cutting aid to Kyiv and forcing Zelensky to sign a humiliating “peace” deal, giving Putin the eastern third of Ukraine and potentially emboldening him to keep pushing against Nato’s borders.

 Speaking of NATO, for much of the past year, Europeans have been asking if the alliance can be “Trump-proofed,” hoping they would never have to find out.
 Trump’s threats to pull out of the alliance and his - not entirely unreasonable - resentment at America’s disproportionate NATO spending will intensify pressure on European nations to spend much more on defence.
 Labour has yet to commit to a date for meeting its 2.5 per cent pledge.